ibrahimbensalah/Xania/Xania.CosmosDb/README.md

 ```

 ---

-## Querying data
+### Querying data

+`LINQ` and `Grimlin` queries are equivalent if we could make LINQ 'aware' of relations/edges betwees objects/vertices. `LINQ` queries are for application developer a convenient way as we can design our queries based on conceptual object model.

-Here are examples that show the possible linq queries that you can write to query a gremlin supported database like Cosmos Db.
+Here are examples that show some of the possible linq queries that are supported and how this is translated to query a gremlin query which we can run on gremlin supported database like Cosmos Db.

 ----